Office du Niger

 The Office du Niger is a semi-autonomous government agency in Mali that administers a large irrigation scheme in the Ségou Region of the country.
 Water from the Niger River is diverted into a system of canals at the Markala dam 35 km downstream of Ségou.
 The water is used to irrigate nearly 100000 ha of the flat alluvial plains to the north and northeast of Markala that form part of the Delta mort.
 Although the French colonial administration constructed the system to produce cotton for the textile industry, the main agricultural product is now rice.
 Around 320,000 tons are grown each year representing 40 percent of the total Malian production.
 Large quantities of sugar cane are also grown in joint ventures between a Chinese company and the Malian state.
 The irrigation scheme uses 2.7 km3 of water each year corresponding to around 10 percent of the total flow of the Niger River.

 Historical development

+The Office du Niger was first conceived in the 1910s.
+By the late 1920s director Émile Bélime's plans included 1 850 000 hectares of irrigated rice farms, a 3000+ km railway link to North Africa, and the forced relocation of 1-3.5 million Malian peasants.
+While these massive goals were never reached, tens of thousands of locals were rounded up and forced to work on the project in horrible conditions.
+By 1948 irrigation had only reached around 20 000 hectares, worked by less than 23 000 farmers.
+By the time the project was nationalized in the early 1960s, this number had grown, but only to 42 000.